 It encourages collaboration across typical divides.
 It’s easy to wear blinders and look out for one’s own, but global citizenship changes the meaning of “one’s own.”
 A global citizen chooses to remove barriers instead of creating them.

-Global citizens apply knowledge and empathy to real life problems and situations.
-It seeks grounding in action and impact.
-It instills confidence in the idea that people can change the world.
+Global citizens apply knowledge and empathy to real-life problems and situations.
+They are grounded in action and impact.
+Global citizenship instills confidence that people can change the world.
 It teaches learners to “take informed, reflective action and have their voices heard.”
 (Education for Global Citizenship: A guide for schools, OXFAM).

 It fosters the skill of listening.
 Listening to the needs of a community.
 Learning by listening, rather than speaking or projecting.